 11. Rode NT-USB Versatile Studio-Quality Condenser Microphone

-Rode microphones all well-known in the market place, and you pay the price in terms of cost.
+Rode microphones all well-known in the marketplace, and you pay the price in terms of cost.
 But, there is no letdown when it comes to this piece of technology.
-This option is the highest of quality that Rode puts out.
+This option is the highest quality that Rode puts out.
 With every purchase, you will receive a pop shield, a desk stand, a storage pouch, a ring mount, and a USB cable that is 20 feet long.
 There is even a headphone jack that has zero-latency technology.

 As a pressure gradient acoustic principle option, this is a sensational condenser microphone.
 With the help of active electronics, you will love the impedance converter that has an amazing output buffer.
 The converter itself even does a good job of hitting 48 kHz.
 Even the frequency range is astounding from 20 Hz to 20 kHz.

 If you like upgrades, then you will like this microphone as well.
 The WS2 foam windshield and the SMR shock mount work wonders with this microphone.
 This way, you will not be bound to a certain branding.
 It certainly is nice when you mix and match among brands.